tanishakumari939-alt/Website_Traffic-Analysis/README.md

 | 📌 Events / Session | 4.68 |
 | 📈 Engagement Rate | 50.34% |
 | ⚡ Event Count | 242.27 |

 ---

+## 🔍 Insights

-The analysis helps answer important website-performance questions:
+#### The analysis helps answer important website-performance questions:

-👥 User Behaviour
+### 👥 User Behaviour

-How many users visit the website?
+- How many users visit the website?
-How does traffic change over time?
+- How does traffic change over time?

-📣 Channel Performance
+### 📣 Channel Performance

-Which channels generate more users?
+-  Which channels generate more users?
-Which channels show stronger engagement?
+-  Which channels show stronger engagement?

-⏱️ Engagement
+### ⏱️ Engagement

-Which channels have higher engagement time?
+- Which channels have higher engagement time?
-How does engagement rate vary?
+- How does engagement rate vary?

-🕐 Time Analysis
+### 🕐 Time Analysis

-Which hours have higher traffic?
+- Which hours have higher traffic?
-Are there noticeable hourly traffic patterns?
+- Are there noticeable hourly traffic patterns?

-📊 Session Quality
+### 📊 Session Quality

-What proportion of sessions are engaged?
+- What proportion of sessions are engaged?
-How does engaged traffic vary between channels?
+- How does engaged traffic vary between channels?
+-
+---

 📁 Project Structure
 Website-Traffic-Analysis/
 │